chihuyenichi/RootMe-ReverseEngineering/MachO-x64-keygenme-or-not/readme.md

   return v8;
 }
 ```
-this function will check we use anything to debug<br>then it will check parameter a2 with 6235464, i call this is key<br>
+this function contains 2 parts: debug checking and loop for check value<br>
-back to the main function, goto the else block when auth function return 0
+we see that, for the auth return 0, the parameter a2 only need to be equal to 6235464

 <img width="732" height="426" alt="ảnh" src="https://github.com/user-attachments/assets/2d8311b5-35d6-41de-b8df-a751c53afe0d" />